[Or, How to Civilize an Alien Planet With Just Your Imagination]

 “If, as we have seen, the simplified, utilitarian descriptions of state officials had a tendency, through the exercise of state power, to bring the facts into line with their representations, then one might say that the high-modern state began with extensive prescriptions for a new society, and it intended to impose them.” – James C. Scott, on the concept of High Modernism

-The 19th and 20th centuries were largely defined by their deployment of a novel intellectual construct called “ideology,” each iteration engineered to resolve distinct social ills.
-Counted in this group are Marxism, Fascism, Anarchism, and Liberalism, however each boast a multitude of branches.
-These are examples most familiar to Western eyes, but any out-of-the-box framework that attempts to encapsulate and resolve the human social experience – for now and forever – essentially functions as an ideology.
+The 19th and 20th centuries were largely defined by their proliferation of a novel intellectual construct called “ideology,” each iteration engineered to resolve a constellation of social maladies with systemic solutions.
+Marxism, Fascism, Anarchism, and Liberalism; each boast a cascade of denominations, revisions.
+These are examples most familiar to Western eyes, but any encapsulation containing social forces into a single equation to be solved with bold, mass coordination essentially functions as an ideology.
 Nearly all of them spring from systems-thinking, and the belief that political mathematics can be applied to create a utopia within the chaos of life.
-Using our highly developed tools of inquiry, we can craft a world apart.
-Implied is the faith that a perfect ideology can persist indefinitely; that eternal stability can be achieved.

 This is not to say that all paradigm-shifts are ideological: while the French Revolution was certainly an outgrowth of radical Liberal ideology, the Industrial Revolution was not.
-It did, however, inspire its own ideologies reacting to automation and class warfare amplified through social mobility.
-At present, we lack a true reactionary ideology that responds to the information revolution.
-We find ourselves ramming a square peg into a round hole by using both the language and the framing of the previous century, reality slipping through our clockwork hands of antiquated worker/employer identities.
+At present, we lack a true reactionary ideology that responds to the information revolution, locked as we are in a 19th century mindset, reality slipping through our clockwork hands and into our boggled synapses of grasping at monarchical and mass-class-based schemas.

-Can all of nature be contained within the unnatural, especially with our exponentially advancing technologies?
-And if not, are we yet due for an unprecedented paradigm shift to grapple with the fallout of the 19th and 20th centuries?
+We are yet due for a paradigm shift to grapple with the fallout of the 19th and 20th centuries.
+What could post-ideology look like?

 Reaffirming The Eternal

-The primary incapacity inherent to ideology are that they seek to replace both the natural world and the spiritual world with High Modernism, which is the belief embraced by modern states that we can scientifically systematize the natural world to maximize utility 1.
-Replacing chaos with order, replacing pain with happiness.
-Not only can humans put their hands on the scales of reality to our favor, but we can also create our own scales.
-This remains the belief of the majority of politically active individuals.
-As expressed in a previous piece, this remains the goal of Liberalism and the belief in the end of history which, while rarely said aloud, still operates beneath the surface of its adherents.
+The primary incapacity inherent to ideology is that they seek to replace both the natural world and the spiritual world with High Modernism, the belief embraced by modern states that we can scientifically systematize the natural world to maximize utility 1.
+Replacing chaos with order, replacing suffering with happiness.
+Not only can humans put their hands on the scales of reality to our favor, but we can also break the scales.
+All ideologies – from Progressive to Fascist – believe they can create processes that remove faulty systems and replace them with beneficial ones.

 “Man only repeats the act of Creation; his religious calendar commemorates, in the space of a year, all the cosmogonic phases that took place ab origine.
 In fact, the sacred year ceaselessly repeats the Creation: man is contemporary with the cosmogony and with the anthropogony because ritual projects him into the mythical epoch of the beginning.”- Mircea Eliade, The Myth of the Eternal Return

-The repetition of divine creation is a rebellion against profane time, that which we are subject to.
-This is similar to how sacred founding of a city abolishes profane space.
-The archaic man does not enjoy profane history and frequently attempts to break it.
-The rituals engaging the mystic world are how we attempt to grab hold of the universe while momentarily standing apart from it.
-But we never seek to make ourselves permanently apart.
+The repetition of divine creation is a rebellion against profane time, otherwise known as the temporal river we are all bobbing along as powerless subjects.
+This is similar to how sacred founding of a city abolishes profane space: the colonists are consecrating a savage landscape.
+The archaic man does not enjoy profane history and frequently attempts to break it with rituals engaging the mystic world.
+This is how we come together to transcend time and space.
+We never, however, seek to make ourselves permanently apart.
+An essential part of every ritual is the re-immersion into the world.

-We see the acts of creation reflected in our current historical period.
+We see these acts of creation reflected throughout our calendar year, even though they take a different form than what you are likely imagining.
 Christians have a day of rest, just as God did.
 Aborigines circumcised with stone tools, just as the gods did.
+Thanksgiving in America functions as a sacred day, and while it does not involve sacrificing a goat it bears a resemblance to how we treat Christmas.

 “The men who indulged in nocturnal thought, it seemed to me, had without exception dry, lusterless skins and sagging stomachs.
 They sought to wrap up a whole epoch in a capacious night of ideas, and rejected in all its forms the sun that I had seen.
 They rejected both life and death as I had seen them, for in both of these the sun had had a hand.” – Yukio Mishima, Sun & Steel